 Because of the limited access (primarily river boat and helicopter) into Devil Canyon, many different construction materials and construction techniques were considered.
 Even so, it was quickly determined that any construction conducted at Devil Canyon could only be done at considerable cost.
-An aerial reconnaissance of the terrain between Gold Creek (adjacent to the Alaska Railroad) and Devil Canyon revealed the presence of a pioneer ("cat") trail that has apparently been "constructed" by miners or hunters.
-This study did not determine the condition nor the ownership of the trail.
-However, some reduction in construction costs might be realized through the reduction in helicopter support, if use of the trail was made available to a contractor.
+An aerial reconnaissance of the terrain between Gold Creek (adjacent to the Alaska Railroad) and Devil Canyon revealed the presence of a trail that was constructed by the Bureau of Reclamation in the late 1950's in association with Devil Canyon dam investigations.
+Some reduction in construction costs might be realized through the reduction in helicopter support, if use of the trail is made available to a contractor.